 Luxating patella (or trick knee, subluxation of patella, or floating patella)

 This is a condition in which the patella, or kneecap, dislocates or moves out of its normal location.

 Patellar luxation is a common condition in dogs. particularly small and miniature breeds.
 The condition usually becomes evident between the ages of 4 to 6 months.

 Umbilical Hernia -

 An umbilical hernia is a condition in which abdominal contents protrude through the abdominal wall at the area of the umbilicus.
 Small hernias are generally not a problem.
-It is recommended to electively repair a larger hernia due to the risk of intestinal loop strangulation.
+It is recommended to electively repair a larger hernia due to the risk of intestinal loop strangulation during spay or neuter.

-The exact cause of an umbilical hernia is unknown although most are thought to be inherited.
+The exact cause of an umbilical hernia is unknown although some think it to be inherited.
 It is most commonly thought to be a congenital malformation caused by flawed embryogenesis.
 The umbilical opening is normal until birth as it contains blood vessels that pass through from the mother to the fetus.
 This opening closes at birth in the normal pet and a hernia results if the opening fails to close.
-However umbilical hernia can be caused by the rough chewing and tearing of the cord at birth and is common in brachycephalic and toy breed dogs.
+However, umbilical hernia can be caused by the rough chewing and tearing of the cord at birth and is common in brachycephalic and toy breed dogs.

 There is true hernias and then there are ones that just need time to close on there own.
 However if there is always a bulge the whole can not often heal fully as the bulge is partially in the way.